tedyapo/led-matrix-generator/README.md

 ## Adding New Patterns

-These patterns are individually optimized, and new ones can be added in `led_matrix_layout.ulp`:
+These patterns are individually optimized, and new ones can be added in `led_matrix_layout.ulp` and `/ulp` subdirectory:

 ```c
 int patternIdx;